 members, MUS, and committees such as the UBC Medical Alumni Association.
 An important aspect of the NMP site lead role is to support students through their medical school related endeavours including intramural sports, shadowing and extracurricular activities, or social events.
 Kian aims to represent the NMP at key UBC meetings this year and moving forward as well as promote connectivity between all 4 years at the NMP.
 Outside of medicine, Kian enjoys running, travelling, and playing musical instruments.

 Southern Medical Program Site Lead | Medical Undergraduate Society

-Rosie Mazzola is a 3rd year medical student in the Southern Medical Program (SMP) at the University of British Columbia and is serving her second term as Site Lead to the SMP.
-In this position, Rosie represents the interests of SMP students to faculty members, community stakeholders and several MUS sub-committees.
-Rosie is also responsible for managing the MUS budget on behalf of the SMP and for ensuring inter-year connectivity.
-Her major accomplishment as Site Lead in 2017-2018 was the overhaul of the MUS constitution to promote a more efficient and accountable leadership structure within each distributed site’s MUS council.
-This year, Rosie aims to ensure the voice of SMP is well represented at key UBC leadership meetings.
+Kaitlin Toplak is a 2nd year medical student in the Southern Medical Program (SMP) at the University of British Columbia and is serving her first term as Site Lead to the SMP.
+In this position, Kaitlin represents the interests of SMP students to faculty members, community stakeholders and several MUS sub-committees.
+Her other responsibilities include fair allocation of SMP finances, advocacy for site-specific initiatives, and supporting inter-year connectivity.
+This year, Kaitlin’s main goal is to increase engagement within the Okanagan medical community by promoting cohesion between alumni, students, residents and physicians.
+She is honored to be the voice of SMP and will work hard to ensure their needs are met!